Activating Mars mission software on Earth

 Lab challenges illuminate a plan for deploying PIXLISE

-Despite a limited access to our target user, speaking to the UWO’s XRF lab validated a need for PIXLISE on Earth and allowed us to step in the shoes of research lab scientists.
+Despite a limited access to our target user, interviewing the University of Western Ontario’s XRF lab validated a need for PIXLISE on Earth and helped us empathize with research lab scientists, who face distinct workflow struggles we were previously unfamiliar with.

-We can’t lose PIXLISE’s unique history in a universe of awesome features.
+I found an opportunity to showcase PIXLISE’s unique history beyond its awesome features.
 In the Mission page, we highlight the Mars story as an additional reason to love PIXLISE.
 PIXLISE’s “mission” statement strategically follows its origin story and continued presence in NASA’s flagship Mars 2020 mission.

 This completes the arc of the public PIXLISE experience: Show off product features first, reinforce with community resources, and seal the deal with an otherworldly mission statement.